learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ![courses](https://curriculum-content.s3.amazonaws.com/web-development/ruby/scraping_flatironschool_courses.png)

-This time, if we hover over one of the elements containing a course, we'll see there are three classes assigned, `tout__label`, `heading`, and `heading--level-4`.
-Since CSS classes are often shared, we'll use all three to try and get only the content we need:
+This time, if we hover over one of the elements containing a course, we'll see there are two classes assigned, `inlineMobileLeft-2Yo002`, and `imageTextBlockGrid2-3jXtmC`.
+Since CSS classes are often shared, we'll use both to try and get only the content we need:

 ```ruby